 The phrase "full scope representation" usually indicates the lawyer intends to provide all services related to the client's matter for the entirety of the case.
-Generally, these services include gathering facts, advising the client, discovering the facts of the opposing party, performing legal research, drafting correspondence and documents, negotiating, and representing the client in court.
-For example, where the client wishes to divorce, the full scope of representation would generally include filing the petition, preparing and responding to discovery, preparing for and appearing at court hearings, and drafting relevant pleadings.
+This representation has also been described as providing the "full bundle" of legal services, to include: gathering facts, advising the client, discovering the facts of the opposing party, performing legal research, drafting correspondence and documents, negotiating, and representing the client in court.11 For example, where the client wishes to divorce, the full scope of representation would generally include filing the petition, preparing and responding to discovery, preparing for and appearing for court hearings, and drafting relevant pleadings.

 Even when the lawyer intends to represent the client regarding all aspects of a matter, there are generally some limitations on the breadth of the representation.
-Using the divorce example, the lawyer may not intend to represent the client for post-decree matters.
-For criminal matters, the client may have multiple pending cases and the lawyer may be only representing the client in one or some of the matters.
+For the above example, the lawyer may not intend to represent the client for post-decree matters.
+For criminal matters, the client may have multiple pending cases and the lawyer is only representing the client in one or some of the matters.
 In civil or criminal matters, the lawyer may not intend to represent the client for appellate issues that arise out of the litigation.
 For transactional matters, the lawyer may wish only to represent the client for the transactional matter and not related litigation that arises from the transaction.
 Accordingly, a best practice, even where the lawyer intends to provide the full range of legal services for a specific legal matter, is to identify the extent of the representation, including the legal services the representation does not include.

-&lt;sup>14 See CBA Formal Op.
+11 See CBA Formal Op.
 101, "Unbundling/Limited Scope Representation" (2016), at 2 (hereinafter Ethics Op.
 101).

 In many civil matters, there may be insurance coverage for defense costs or third-party indemnification costs.
 There may also be first-party coverage.
 By including a provision in the fee agreement that excludes from the representation any duty to investigate whether coverage is available, the lawyer clarifies the scope of the representation and also reminds the client that the client should consider and investigate whether coverage exists.
-When a lawyer is retained by an insurer to represent the insured, to the extent the representation does not include advice about insurance coverage, a best practice is to state that exclusion.
+When a lawyer is retained by an insurer to represent the insured, to the extent the representation does not include advice about insurance coverage, a best practice is to state that exclusion.12